 Justice League: Flashpoint Paradox

-In this distorted timeline, he and Lex Luthor were looking for Aquaman's Doomsday device, until his ship was found and attacked by an Atlantean army, Lex Luthor was killed and Slade managed to survive and kill some of them until he was attacked and presumably killed by Black Manta.
+In this distorted timeline, he and Lex Luthor were looking for Aquaman's Doomsday device, until his ship was found and attacked by an Atlantean army.
+Lex Luthor was killed and Slade managed to survive and kill some of the Atlanteans until he was attacked and presumably killed by Black Manta.

 Son of Batman

-Deathstroke shoots Talia and fights Batman briefly untill he resuscitates her in a Lazarus Pit.
-Deathstroke and Damian start fighting which ends with Deathstroke defeated.
+Deathstroke shoots Talia and fights Batman briefly until he resuscitates Talia using a Lazarus Pit.
+Deathstroke and Damian fight, which ends with Deathstroke defeated.

 Mortal Kombat vs. DC Universe

 Deathstroke (voiced by Patrick Seitz) is one of the DC characters chosen to appear in Mortal Kombat vs. DC Universe.
 He makes his first playable video game appearance as one of the villains, and counterpart of Baraka.